Mbell42/UCSD-CodeBootCamp-11_Note-Taker/README.md

 2020.03.14_2319 - For 'routes_api.js', I set up 'try' and 'catch' functions.
 I then ran npm install, creating package-lock.json.

 2020.03.14_2320 - For 'routes_api.js', I corrected the path for the dependency 'data'.

+2020.03.14_2332 - For 'routes_api.js', I completed 'READ' GET request, and then completed 'DELETE' GET request.